 Microsoft is pushing the Xbox Games Pass Ultimate, a $9.99 on-demand gaming subscription that offers current and previous generation games and its online multiplayer Xbox Live service.
 Microsoft could only provide backward compatibility via a subscription, similar to how the PlayStation 4 handled the feature by allowing older games to be playable through its on-demand gaming service, PlayStation Now.
 Nonetheless, doing that would be a start for the company, as it has made the feature a staple with its consoles.

 What technology will Microsoft use for this feature?

 Original Xbox and Xbox 360 games, which can be played on the Xbox One, are somewhat improved, although the graphical upgrade is not a great deal.
-There is some upscaling of the resolution done to display old games properly, but that doesn’t make them look better.
+There is some upscaling of the resolution to display old games correctly, but that doesn’t make them look better.
 Are Xbox One games going to get some graphical improvements on Series X?

 Will the old disks function properly now?

 It is still unclear whether backward compatibility is digital-only or if people can use their old game disks.
 The Xbox One used disks and digital devices, but the lower price Xbox One S consoles do not include a disk drive.
 It indicates that you might get a chance if you choose to purchase a diskless console if you have disks of Xbox One games.
 According to the rumors, Microsoft is working on Xbox Series X’s three versions, including one without a disc drive.

 These are few questions that we have on backward compatibility for the Xbox Series X. To date, Microsoft is not providing more details.
 So we have to wait until June to find out more.